MohdShoaib615/Whatsapp_Chat_Analyzer/README.md

 -> preprocessor.py -> This contains the main structure of the website as it forms the basic format of our DataFrame.

+Also, I have uploaded one file in the repository with the name - stop_hinglish.txt.
+This file contains the stop words that we want to remove from our whatsapp chat for better analysis.
+We can also add more words to it.